3h-coder/color-conquerer/README.md

 # How to play

 Go to the official website at (insert-website-here).
-Press the Play button and wait for opponent (or open up an icognito tab to play against yourself).
+Press the Play button and wait for opponent (or open up an incognito tab to play against yourself).

 ![image](https://i.imgur.com/spMHIx4.png)

 Once an opponent has been found the match starts, try and defeat your opponent, good luck!